 IS NEARLY EXHAUSTED.

 This celebration of the historical fiction genre will showcase over 60 speakers discussing our theme, inspiration, writing craft, research, publishing pathways and personal histories.
 Among the many acclaimed historical novelists participating are Kerry Greenwood, Kate Forsyth, Deborah Challinor, Lucy Treloar, Sophie Masson, Sulari Gentill, Robert Gott and Arnold Zable.
 The HNSA’s speakers’ list is available on the HNSA website.

 In addition to the two stream weekend programme, there will be ten craft based super sessions and two research masterclasses.
 You won’t want to miss our interactive sessions on armour and historical costumes either!
-Manuscript assessments will be conducted by industry experts, Kylie Mason and Irina Dunn.
+Manuscript assessments will be conducted by industry experts, Alison Arnold and Irina Dunn.
 And there are two calls for papers in our free extended academic programme.